MicrosoftDocs/azure-docs/articles/dev-box/quickstart-create-dev-box-pool.md

 ## Create a DevCenter

-The following steps illustrate how to use the Azure portal to create and configure a DevCenter in 'Project Fidalgo'.
-This is performed by the DevCenter Owner persona.
+The following steps illustrate how to use the Azure portal to create and configure a DevCenter in Microsoft Dev Box.
+This is performed by the DevCenter Owner.
 If your org already has an existing DevCenter, you can reuse it and skip to the next section.

 1. Sign in to the [Azure portal](https://portal.azure.com/#blade/Microsoft_Azure_Fidalgo/FidalgoMenuBlade/devcenters) using the credentials for your Azure subscription.